joelhi/imlet-rs/README.md

 - [x] More measured and intentional error handling using Result<> in various parts of the code, to make use easier and remove panics
 - [x] Refactor so implicit geometries can be added directly to the models, based on the SignedDistance trait.
 Same for collections of geometries.
 - [x] Set up basic viewer with bevy.
-- [ ] Add variable parameters to model components.
-(Oct)
+- [x] Add variable parameters to model components.
 - [x] Implement better topological sort for computation graph / model connectivity.
-(Oct)
 - [ ] Enhance the viewer with interactive buttons and runtime model generation.
 (Oct - Dec)

 ### Future Enhancements (2025)
-- [ ] Implement serialization for models, potentially using sealed traits (?).
+- [ ] Make model serialization compatible with external impls.
 - [ ] Enable GPU-based computation for faster processing.
 (For example using [CubeCL](https://github.com/tracel-ai/cubecl))
 - [ ] Develop a node editor for visual programming.